mrgyllen/create-aks-cluster-ansible/README.md

 ## Prerequisites

-- You need an Azure Account an if you don't have one, get a [free one](https://azure.microsoft.com/en-us/free/).
+- You need an Azure account and if you don't have one, get a [free one](https://azure.microsoft.com/en-us/free/).

 - Create a service principal (replace [ServicePrincipalName] with a name and [subscription-id] with your id) and copy the JSON output:

     `az ad sp create-for-rbac -n [ServicePrincipalName] --role Contributor --scopes /subscriptions/[subscription-id] --sdk-auth`

-- You need a SSH RSA key to be used as the public key to connect to the cluster.
+- You need an SSH RSA key to be used as the public key to connect to the cluster.

   <code>$ ssh-keygen -t rsa -b 4096</code>

   View your public key:
   <code>$ cat ~/.ssh/id_rsa.pub</code>

-- Create GitHub secrets (to be used by the github actions and ansible) based on the above JSON output:
+- Create GitHub secrets (to be used by GitHub actions and Ansible) based on the above JSON output:

-    * `AZURE_CREDENTIALS` set to use the entire JSON block.
+    * `AZURE_CREDENTIALS` set and use the entire JSON block.
     * `CLIENT_ID` set to the `clientId` from the JSON block.
     * `CLIENT_SECRET` set to the `clientSecret` from the JSON block.
     * `SSH_KEY` set to single line SSH RSA from the public key output.

-- Set GitHub variables, used in: `create-aks.yaml`
+- Create GitHub variables, used in: `create-aks.yaml`

 ```yaml
   vars: